Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Experiments

-\paragraph{Alleviate the hard training process.} As we stressed that ProVP could alleviate the oscillation of performance and sensitivity to hyper-parameters existed in VPT-Deep, Figure \ref{fig.train} is provided which shows the test accuracy of VPT-Deep and ProVP during training.
-The results demonstrate that our ProVP indeed gains a much more stable tuning.
+Moreover, as we emphasized that ProVP could alleviate the oscillation of performance and sensitivity to hyper-parameters that existed in VPT-Deep, this observation is substantiated by Figure \ref{fig.train}, which depicts the test accuracy of VPT-Deep and ProVP over the prompt learning process.
+Clearly, VPT-Deep encounters frequent and severe performance drops, occasionally approaching zero.
+In contrast, with the same hyperparameters, the accuracy curve of ProVP maintains a considerably smoother trajectory.
+These results affirm that ProVP achieves a more stable tuning compared to the original deep structure.\\